ElKinoflop/Vozvan/README.md

   <li>With the open case layers (5,6 & 7) there is the option of positioning some of the smaller parts (layers 0 or 9) within the open section to save some acrylic but some fabricators might not like doing this.</li>
   <li>Note that acrylic sheets can vary in thickness even if they are listed as 3mm.
 I have found that Perspex® typically measures at 3-3.1mm whereas Xintao (which most Chinese suppliers seem to use) typically comes in at 2.6-2.7mm.
 This doesn't matter too much except for your switches will be much more visible with thinner sheets.</li>
   <li>As a rough idea of cost <a href="https://mechboards.co.uk/" target="_blank">Mechboards.co.uk</a> was the best price I could find in the UK at around £80-£90 (inc VAT) for the case and plate.
 This will vary depending on what acrylic you choose</li>
+  <li>If you find some of the standoffs tight to push through don't force them.
+Use a small round file if you need to slightly widen any holes.
+The small round file from Draper 'Soft Grip Needle File Set, 140mm (6 Piece) (83982)' is the perfect size.
+You shouldn't need to do this but there can be some manufacturing variance.</li>
 </ul>

 <img src="https://github.com/ElKinoflop/Vozvan/blob/main/images/Vozvan%20Combined.png" alt="Vozvan Case Layers">